 Step 2: Add Branches

 From the top of the trunk, extend a few lines outward and upward — these will be your tree’s main branches.
-Keep the lines thinner as they go out, and don’t worry about symmetry; nature is beautifully irregular!
+Keep the lines thinner as they go out, and don’t worry about symmetry; natural trees are beautifully irregular!

 Step 3: Add Texture to the Trunk